Simon J. Blanchard

 Beyer Family Associate Professor of Marketing

-He is an associate editor at the Journal of Consumer Research, and he serves on the editorial review boards of the Journal of Marketing, the Journal of Marketing Research and the International Journal of Research in Marketing.
+He serves as an associate editor at the Journal of Consumer Research, and as a member of the AMA Academic Council.
+He is also a member of the editorial review boards of the Journal of Marketing, the Journal of Marketing Research, and the International Journal of Research in Marketing.

 Selected Recent Publications

 Blanchard, Simon J., Mahima Hada, Kurt A. Carlson (2018).
 "Specialist Competitor Referrals: How Salespeople Can Use Competitor Referrals for Nonfocal Products to Increase Focal Product Sales."
 Journal of Marketing, 82 (4), 127-145.
 [PDF][Web Appendix]